 Making the most of this steelhead season. . . .

-Summer is hanging on just like it always does as we plan our first steelhead fishing trip.
+Summer weather spoils fall just like it always does as we plan our first steelhead fishing trip.
 To make the most of this steelhead season, the initial trip will set the stage for more to follow so plan carefully.

 I find it hard to believe that anyone who calls themselves an angler is clueless about Great Lakes steelhead fishing.
 You would think, looking at the crowded parking lots, that everyone got the memo.
 But no, each season a few people show up and unknowingly fall into the addictive trap.
 Those beginners have a lot to learn, and they will.